-- Students with disabilities are included in State assessments with appropriate accommodations, as determined by each student's Individualized Education Program (IEP) team. - The Georgia Alternate Assessment (GAA) is administered to the small number of students with the most significant cognitive disabilities whose IEP teams determine (based on State criteria) that they should participate in the State assessment system based on alternate achievement standards in accordance with the US ED regulations.
-Georgia requires annual reporting on use of the GAA and monitors those data to ensure that the GAA is not used to an inappropriate degree.
+Students with disabilities are included in State assessments with or without state-approved accommodations, as determined by each student's Individualized Education Program (IEP) team.
+The Georgia Alternate Assessment (GAA) is administered to the small number of students with the most significant cognitive disabilities whose IEP teams determine (based on State criteria) that they should participate in the State assessment system based on alternate achievement standards in accordance with federal regulations.
 Per US ED regulations, Georgia will allow scores of proficient or above on the GAA to count when making AYP determinations, with a cap of 1 percent of student enrollment at the LEA and State levels.
 (The State will consider exceptions to the 1 percent cap on a case-by-case basis.)